fifth-postulate/finding-the-planets/README.md

 > search for Earth-like planets around Sun-like stars

 The [Trappist-1 data][data] is publicly accessible.
 [Geert Barentsen][barentsen]
 has made some interesting tools to analyze the data.
+For example, take a look at this [IPython notebook][notebook].

 ## Info
 The following information is presented in the headers of the data